 For the three governments, the barrels are a windfall and a test.
 Oil revenue can fund budgets and strengthen currencies, but it also concentrates economies around a single volatile commodity.

-For a foreign reader, the takeaway is that the centre of gravity in new oil supply is drifting south.
+For a foreign reader, the takeaway is that the centre of new oil supply is drifting south.
 The decisions taken in Brasília, Georgetown and Buenos Aires now ripple through prices at pumps far away.

 Why are these three countries so important to oil markets in 2026?